mihail911/mihail911.github.io/src/pages/articles/2018-08-10---Deep-Contextualized-Word-Representations-ELMO/index.md

 ![Elmo deep contextualized word representations joke](./elmo_pensive.jpg)

-In this post, I want to discuss a recent paper from [AI2](https://allenai.org/) entitled *Deep Contextualized Word Representations* that has caused quite a stir in the natural language processing community due to the fact that the model proposed achieved state-of-the-art on literally every problem domain it was tested on!
+In this post, I will discuss a recent paper from [AI2](https://allenai.org/) entitled *Deep Contextualized Word Representations* that has caused quite a stir in the natural language processing community due to the fact that the model proposed achieved state-of-the-art on literally every benchmark task it was tested on!
 These are **extremely** impressive results.

 This paper consolidates a lot of the work in large-scale neural language modelling and extends previous results on pretrained embeddings for language tasks that includes [Word2Vec](https://en.wikipedia.org/wiki/Word2vec) and [GLoVe](https://nlp.stanford.edu/projects/glove/).
 It proposes a collection of new neurally-derived representations called **ELMo** (Embeddings from Language Models), and the TLDR is quite simple:

-1) **Embeddings learned from large-scale neural language models can be extremely effective representations for transfer learning**
+1) **Embeddings learned from large-scale neural language models can be extremely effective representations for semisupervised transfer learning**
 2) **Add ELMo vectors to basically any NLP task and see performance gains**

 Now let's take a deeper dive into ELMo's details!